Tsogtbayar Batbayar

 Tsogtbayar Batbayar (Батбаярын Цогтбаяр; born 8 July 2001) is a Mongolian footballer who plays as a midfielder for ASK Köflach.

 Club career

 Batbayar started his senior career with the reserve team of Austrian side SV Feldbach in the summer of 2018, before signing for Austrian side SV Gössendorf six months later.
 Ahead of the 2020–21 season, he signed for Austrian side SC Kalsdorf.
-During early 2022, he signed for Austrian side ASK Köflach, where he made eleven league appearances and scored zero goals.
+During early 2022, he signed for Austrian side ASK Köflach, where he made eleven Oberliga appearances and scored zero goals.
 One year later, he signed for Mongolian side Deren FC, where he was regarded as an important player for the club despite suffering an injury while playing for them.

 International career

 Batbayar played for the Mongolia national under-23 football team for 2022 Asian Games and 2024 AFC U-23 Asian Cup qualification.
 The same year, he played for the Mongolia national football team for 2027 AFC Asian Cup qualification.